Future-AI-Laboratory/vision-api/docs/building.md

 Main function that runs the entire ML pipeline:
 + [train_pipeline](https://github.com/Future-AI-Laboratory/vision-api/blob/review_sayan/Utilities/train_pipeline.py)

+Use the following link to download the zipped repository containing all necessary files: [Download](https://github.com/Future-AI-Laboratory/vision-api/archive/refs/heads/review_sayan.zip).
+Note: The python files are located in the "Utilities" folder.

 ## Instructions
 1. Download all of the necessary packages and python files.
 2. Run **train_pipeline.py** and specify the arguments required: